AfroDizzzy/Parking-Garage-FE-BE/README.md

 Navigate to http://localhost:5173/ on your browser

+# Backend API Endpoints

+GET /api/employees
+Returns list of all employees

+GET /api/bookings
+Returns all bookings with employee names

+GET /api/bookings/upcoming
+Returns upcoming bookings (next 30 days)

+GET /api/bookings/check/:date
+Check if a specific date is available
+Parameters: date (YYYY-MM-DD format)
+Response: { available: boolean, bookedBy?: string }

+POST /api/bookings
+Create a new booking
+Body: { employeeId: number, date: string, notes?: string }
+Response: Created booking object

+DELETE /api/bookings/:id
+Cancel a booking
+Parameters: id (booking ID)

 # Project Comments

 ## Front-End

-The front-end is a simple react + vite + tailwind base using as limited amount of libraries to maintain lightness and reduce unneccesary transient dependancies.
+The front-end is a standard stack consisting of react + vite + tailwind.
+External library usage was keep to a minimum to reduce transicient dependancies and maintain lightness.

-Responsiveness was heavily considered and the app looks good and functions on a variety of screen sizes, although no specific @media settings have been used.
-With more time a fully thoughtout mobile design would have been implemented, and the more accessibility(a11y) considerations would have been implemented.
+Responsiveness was heavily considered and as such functions on a variety of screen sizes.
+With more time a fully thoughtout mobile design would have been implemented, including the addition of other (a11y) accesibility considerations.

-Prop drilling has been used instead of state manager such as Redux or tanstack to maintain simplicity and respect the time constraint.
+Prop drilling has been used instead of state manager (e.g. Redux, tanstack) to maintain simplicity and it would be considered over-engineering for such a simple use-case.

 To focus on a seperation of concerns within the project a type-based(layered) structure has been followed, with the components following a feature-based structure.
 Given the small nature of the application I thought this approach kept a balance between readability and complexity by keeping each component feature/domain focused.